 Birmingham, Michigan Tutoring Programs

-SchoolTutoring Academy’s tutoring programs for Birmingham students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Birmingham, Michigan students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 The Birmingham Public Schools system teaches over 8,000 students a year and is accredited by the North Central Association of Colleges and Schools.
 Facilities in the district include eight elementary schools, two middle schools, two high schools, one alternative school, and one Science/Technology campus.
 Birmingham Public Schools uses a curriculum whose standards are based on those of the national Common Core initiative.
 The skills learned in the elementary curriculum will set the stage for the more complex courses students will take in middle school and high school.